-After the great success of the marine conservation internships in Thailand in the past 4 years, we are delighted to open the applications for the 2017 period.
-The internship is open to students of biology, marine biology, oceanography and other relevant disciplines.
+The marine conservation internship is open to students of biology, marine biology, oceanography and other relevant disciplines.

 Working alongside researchers and volunteers, the marine conservation internship is the perfect opportunity for students to put into practice what they have learned during the year.
 It offers the chance to get some real hands on marine conservation and research experience, and contribute to an important study on the protection of the marine world.
 This research, which is fed back to the Thai government, is very important for protecting the future of marine life off the coast of Thailand.
 The conservation initiative also embraces the growing of coral nurseries to promote life under the sea.

 We are looking for people to take part for a duration of either 4, 6 or 8 weeks in any study break.
-This could be over the Christmas break, the Easter break or the longer summer break.
+This could be over the Easter break or the longer summer break.

 Alternatively, if you are on a gap year or looking to do this internship after university, you can take part in this at any stage throughout the year.